brillout/wildcard-api/docs/faq.template.md

 !VAR|LINK SYNC_DEPLOY,
 we recommend to deploy frontend and backend synchronously.
 You then don't need
-versioning: the backend always serves a single version (the correct one) of the API.
+versioning: your backend always serves a single and the correct version of your API.

 !INLINE ./snippets/section-footer.md #faq --hide-source-path